Skip to main content

 What Is Regulation Z?

-Regulation Z (12 CFR Part 1026) implements the Truth in Lending Act (TILA) of 1968, expanded by the Fair Credit Billing Act (FCBA) of 1974.
+Regulation Z (12 CFR Part 1026) implements the Truth in Lending Act (TILA) of 1968.
+The Fair Credit Billing Act (FCBA) of 1974 expanded it.
 The CFPB has rulemaking authority.

 What Reg Z Covers